amine7592/agid_qualtrics_doc/doc.md

 link.on('click', answer);
 ```

-## SEZIONE A - Riepilogo Dati in excel
+## SEZIONE A - Riepilogo Dati in excel - WORK IN PROGRESS

 in onLoad dell'intestazione della domanda
 ```javascript